-At its meeting of June 8, 2006, the Regional District Board adopted Amendment Bylaw No. 2337, 2006, which introduced Watercourse Development Permit (WDP) Area designations into all Electoral Area OCP Bylaws, including Electoral Area "F".
+At its meeting of June 8, 2006, Amendment Bylaw No. 2337, 2006, which introduced Watercourse Development Permit (WDP) Area designations into all Electoral Area OCP Bylaws, was adopted.

 On November 1, 2019, the provincial government replaced the RAR with a new Riparian Area Protection Regulation (RAPR) that, amongst other things, introduced a requirement allowing the provincial government to withhold an assessment report that does not comply with RAPR until identified deficiencies are rectified.